 "We wanted a little education, so we had to walk to try to get it," said Williams, who attended Laurel Grove during the early 1920s until she was 14.
 "My dad didn't have a full education, just up to the fourth grade.
 My grandmother didn't have any education at all."

-"These schools were enormously important," said Richard Rabinowitz, a historian and president of American History Workshop, a consortium of historians, educators and designers who create museums and education programs around the country.
+"These schools were enormously important," said Richard Rabinowitz, a historian and president of American History Workshop, a consortium of historians, educators and designers who create museums and education programs across the country.
 "The teachers, most of whom were women, held extremely high standards for the students, even under impoverished conditions."

 Those teachers were paid not quite half of what white teachers earned.
 In 1920, the cost of educating a white student in Fairfax was $13.29 a year, compared with $6.44 a year for a black child, according to a county history.
 African American students attended dilapidated schools in most cases, some without drinking water.

 A routine real estate transaction led to the restoration effort.
-The land on which Laurel Grove sits had been passed down through Walker-Ford's family for three generations, while the school building had been owned by the Mount Vernon and Fairfax County school districts.
-In 1954, the Fairfax school district sold the school building at auction to Walker-Ford's aunt, who turned it into a private, two-bedroom house on the 23-acre lot, which the family already owned.
+The land on which Laurel Grove School sits had been passed down through Walker-Ford's family for three generations, while the school building had been owned by Mount Vernon and Fairfax County school districts.
+In 1954, the Fairfax school district sold the school building at auction to Walker-Ford's aunt, who turned it into a private, two-bedroom house on a 23-acre lot, which the family already owned.

 In 2000, the Walker family sold the house and acreage to the Fried Cos., a family-owned, Fairfax-based real estate company.
 A title search by Fried on the house helped unlock the story of Laurel Grove School.